 An annual report which presents information by age group, client group, community based services and care home placements.

-- During a sample week in September 2012, just over 23,600 adults received home care.
-This is an increase of 4 per cent compared to the previous year.
+- During a sample week in September 2013, just under 23,000 adults received home care.
+This is a decrease of 3 per cent compared to the previous year.

 Tel: 029 2082 3625